flyingoctopus/resume/README.md

 ## Overview

 This project dynamically generates a resume written in Ruby as a professional PDF resume and provides an interactive shell for users to explore various functionalities, such as rendering the resume as a PDF, viewing a website, or contacting via email.
+Take a look at [vincent_vanhaaff_resume.rb](vincent_vanhaaff_resume.rb)!

 ## Project Structure